Why GetText is Better than Rails I18n

 1. Pre-translated YAML files for Gems.

-That's true it's easier to ship the translatable strings of a Gem as a YAML file.
+It's easier to ship the translatable strings of a Gem as a YAML file.
 No dependency at all because Rails ships with YAML.
+But if you don't code a gem, this argument is weak.

-2. Allows to copyright text in the source language.
+2. Allows to copywrite text in the source language.

-We, Translation.io, propose two ways for translating your applications, but we strongly encourage you to use GetText as your main workflow since your translation process will be way smoother.
+We propose two ways for translating your applications and both ways can be used at the same time without any issue.
+But we strongly encourage you to use GetText as your main workflow since your translation process will be way smoother.